At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 The interpretation of the various terms on the RHS of equation 12 will be discussed in a moment, in connection with equation 14, but we can already begin to see what’s going to happen: The last term is a duly rotated version of the “ordinary” acceleration.
 The third term is destined to give rise to the Coriolis effect.
 The second term is destined to give rise to the centrifugal effect.
 The first term accounts for changes in the rotation rate.

-We call these terms pre-centrifugal and pre-Coriolis because we need to uphold the principle that the centrifugal field and the Coriolis effect exist in the rotating frame and not otherwise.
+The terms pre-centrifugal and pre-Coriolis bear the prefix “pre-” because we need to uphold the principle that the centrifugal field and the Coriolis effect exist in the rotating frame and not otherwise.
 Since equation 12 is nominally an expression for the acceleration in the nonrotating frame, as specified by its LHS, these are not really centrifugal or Coriolis terms.
 They don’t even have the correct signs.
-The correct terms can be found in equation 14.
+We will obtain the final correct expression (equation 14) in a moment.

 | (13) |